-This simple flasher finds various industrial applications as a high-voltage indicator or machine-’on’ indicator.
-It flashes once every second to give a warning indication.
-It is simple to design and can be wired lead-to-lead without using PCB.
+This simple DIAC controlled flasher finds various industrial applications as a high-voltage indicator or machine-’on’ indicator.
+It flashes once every second to give a warning indication and is simple to design.
+The project can be wired lead-to-lead without using PCB.
 It is directly powered from 220V AC and can be enclosed in the mains box.

 Mains 230V AC is rectified by D1, which reduces it to a safer level through 33-kilo-ohm resistor R1.
 Capacitor C1 (470µF, 100V) charges through diode D1 and resistor R1, which reduces the flow of current to the diac and hence the triac remains non-conducting.

 After capacitor C1 is fully charged, the voltage across the diac rises and it conducts.
 This provides gate current to the triac through R2.
 The triac fires and completes the circuit of the lamp and it glows.

 The triac (BT136) comprises two silicon-controlled rectifiers (SCRs) connected in the reverse parallel configurtion, sharing the same gate circuit.
 When the triac fires, both the SCR portions conduct.
 The gate of the triac is quite complex and it can be triggered by DC, rectified AC, AC or pulse sources like neon lamps or switching diodes like diacs.